Azure-Samples/azure-intelligent-edge-patterns/edge-ai-void-detection/edgedevice/azure-stack.md

     for images, public IP address of the IoT Edge VM, and the name of the folder you created earlier.<br/>
 1. Replace the value for BLOB_STORAGE_SAS_URL with the Connection String created when you created the SAS token for the Storage Account.
+1. If you want to disable uploading images to Azure blobl storage, replace the value for UPLOAD_TO_BLOB_STORAGE with NO.
+1. Set CAMERA_TYPE to one of "HTTP", "RTSP", or "simulator".
 1. Set ML_MODEL_TYPE to CPU
 1. Rename the file to ".env".
 1. Sign into Docker by entering the following command in the Visual Studio Code integrated